Figure skating in downtown Toronto

 Schedule and pricing

-Unfortunately, due to new COVID-19-related restrictions from the city and province, we have had to suspend our STARSkate program at Moss Park for the time being.
+Unfortunately, due to ongoing restrictions around COVID-19, we are unable to offer STARSkate this winter.
 We continue to look for ways we can safely and effectively operate during the pandemic and hope to resume soon.

 Oct 19 to Nov 9

 |A/B: 5:40pm – 6:30pm||C/D: 6:10pm – 7:00pm||A/B: 6:10pm – 7:00pm|

 |C/D: 6:40pm – 7:30pm||A/B: 7:10pm – 8:00pm||C/D: 7:10pm – 8:00pm|

 |C/D: 7:40pm – 8:30pm||C/D: 8:10pm – 9:00pm||C/D: 8:10pm – 9:00pm|